codaxy/cxjs-home-expenses-app-tutorial/tutorial/setup.md

 It is also interesting to mention the other folders outside the `app` folder:
    * `assets` - here we typically save all the assets that are used in our app (images, icons...).
    * `config` - this folder contains all of the configuration files for `babel` and `webpack`, but for most of the use-cases, the default settings are fine and we won't have to bother ourselves with it.
    * `dist` - this folder is created when we run the `yarn build` command.
-Inside it, we will find the entire app optized for production (all JS files have been bundeled together and minified).
+Inside it, we will find the entire app optimized for production (all JS files have been bundeled together and minified).
-   * `node_modules` - this is where `Node` keeps all of the project dependencies.
+   * `node_modules` - this is where `Node` keeps all of the project's dependencies.
 This folder is maintaned by our package manager (`yarn` or `npm`).

 Don't worry if some things are still unclear to you, this is just a short overview.
 As you follow along this tutorial, we will be exploring most of these folders in more depth, and the folder structure will begin to make more sense.